Public Cloud security misconceptions and challenges

 To help your team manage security and compliance in the cloud, AWS provides tools like:

-Onboard employees: Solve training gaps by using Amido resources to onboard employees early in the implementation process.
+- Onboard employees: Solve training gaps by using Ensono Digital resources to onboard employees early in the implementation process.

-Lock down access: Establish a zero-trust framework without sacrificing availability.
-Amido delivers secure, compliant IdAM solutions for your public cloud, enabling remote access while preventing security breaches.
+- Lock down access: Establish a zero-trust framework without sacrificing availability.
+Ensono Digital delivers secure, compliant IdAM solutions for your public cloud, enabling remote access while preventing security breaches.

-Maintain security standards: Ensure your environment meets functional and nonfunctional requirements with continuous integration from Amido.
+- Maintain security standards: Ensure your environment meets functional and nonfunctional requirements with continuous integration from Ensono Digital.

 Leverage our AWS migration expertise

 When you know which security challenges to focus on from the get-go, you can develop a thorough security framework and achieve internal buy-in for AWS migration.
-Fortunately, as APN Partners, Amido and Ensono, make it easy to do so.
+Fortunately, an APN Partner, like Ensono, makes it easy to do so.

 Additionally, Ensono has migration expertise validates by the AWS Migration competency — recognition of Ensono’s AWS Cloud technical capabilities you can leverage to accelerate and optimize migration.